marcogdepinto/Deep-learning-model-deploy-with-django/README.md

 ```

-Please note the above script is made with the data available in my settings.py, but you can change it according to your needs.
+Please note the above script is made with the data available in the ```settings.py```, but it is possible to change it if needed.
 ```
 DATABASES = {
     'default': {